-All applicants must meet the minimum graduate admission criteria as outlined below:
+All applicants must meet the minimum graduate admission criteria as outlined below and should carefully note the program-specific information under Additional Admission Requirement(s).

-- Applicants to all MEd programs must have at least a B average (73-76%) in the final two years of full-time equivalent (60 credit hours) university study, including coursework in undergraduate degree(s) and any graduate work completed. - Applicants to all MEd programs must possess a Bachelor of Education degree or its equivalent (e.g., NS Teachers College plus an undergraduate degree).
-Applicants to the MEd Counselling, Agency Stream must possess a relevant four-year undergraduate degree or its equivalent.

-- Two years of paid, full-time equivalent, post-degree teaching or related experience is required.
-Applicants to the M.Ed.
-Counselling program should carefully note the information under Additional Admission Requirement below. - Two current arm's length references from persons conversant with the applicant's academic and professional abilities are required.
+- Applicants to all MEd programs must have at least a B average (73-76%) in the final two years of full-time equivalent (60 credit hours) university study, including coursework in undergraduate degree(s) and any graduate work completed. - Applicants to the MEd Counselling Agency Stream must possess a relevant four-year undergraduate degree or its equivalent.
+Applicants to all other MEd programs must possess a Bachelor of Education degree or its equivalent (e.g., NS Teachers College plus an undergraduate degree). - Two years of paid, full-time equivalent, post-degree teaching or related experience is required. - Two current arm's length references from persons conversant with the applicant's academic and professional abilities are required.
 One is to be an academic reference from a recent instructor/teacher/professor.
 The other is to be a professional reference from an individual familiar with the applicant's professional performance.
 If the applicant has not taken a course (undergraduate or graduate) in the last five years, two professional references may be submitted.
 This is the only circumstance in which two professional references are acceptable.